Disclosure & Barring Service: MPharm Pharmacy & MPharm Pharmacy with Preparatory Year

 An Enhanced DBS check is a compulsory requirement for any courses where trainees may be placed in a position of trust working with children and/or vulnerable adults.
-The MPharm Pharmacy course at Reading School of Pharmacy (RSOP) will involve working closely with both patients and members of the public.
-In order to be able to undertake placements or visits in hospitals, pharmacies, and General Practice, which are a crucial part of the MPharm Pharmacy course, you will need to apply for and obtain a satisfactory Enhanced DBS certificate from the Disclosure and Barring Service.
+The MPharm Pharmacy courses at the Reading School of Pharmacy (RSOP) will involve working closely with both patients and members of the public.
+In order to be able to undertake placements or visits in hospitals, pharmacies, and General Practice, which are a compulsory part of the Pharmacy courses, you will need to apply for and obtain a satisfactory Enhanced DBS certificate from the Disclosure and Barring Service.
+Students who have lived outside the UK for 6 months or more in the past 5 years will also need to obtain a letter of good conduct from the relevant country or coutries that they have lived in.

 How do I apply for an Enhanced DBS certificate from the Disclosure and Barring Service?

-Complete an online application through the First Advantage Online Disclosures system no later than 16 October 2022.
-Please visit https://fadv.onlinedisclosures.co.uk/Registration/Registration and follow the instructions on pages 8-16 of the The Applicant User Guide.
+Complete an online application through the First Advantage KnowYourPeople (KYP) system by no later than the following dates:

 Do I need to send a copy of the DBS certificate to the university?